dust007/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Writeup.md

-#### 3. To train the model, I used an optimizer of "AdamOptimizer", the batch size of 256, number of epochs of 100, the learning rate of 0.001 and dropout keep_prob of 0.6.
+#### 3. To train the model, I used an optimizer of "AdamOptimizer", the batch size of 128, number of epochs of 100(with early stopping), the learning rate of 0.001 and dropout keep_prob of 0.6.

 #### 4. Describe the approach.

 My final model results were:
-* training set accuracy of 0.9992
+* training set accuracy of 0.9937
-* validation set accuracy of 0.9701
+* validation set accuracy of 0.9565
-* test set accuracy of 0.9600
+* test set accuracy of 0.9459

 If an iterative approach was chosen:
 * The first architecture that was tried was LeNet from previous course, because it works good on mnist data.
 * The training and validation accuracy were not so good, less than 0.9, especailly validation accuracy was less than 0.8.
 * The low training accuracy was strange, it meant the problem may be on the dataset itself.
 After a few rounds of debug, it turned out the normalization process was not correct, the data loaded in was unsigned int, therefore pixel-128 made it discreted, even I wanted the data to be centered to zero.
-* After normalization is fixed, training accuracy is approaching 0.9999..., but validation accuracy is just above 0.9.
+* After normalization is fixed, training accuracy is approaching 0.99..., but validation accuracy is just above 0.9.
 It indicates needing of regularization.
 So dropout was added to LeNet.
 * Batch size, dropout prob, CNN/FC size were tuned to find the best solution.
+* Validation error reached maximum around 10-20 epoches, so early stopping is used to prevent overfitting.
+When valid error was less then average of 5 former passes, training stopped.

 ### Test a Model on New Images

 #### 1. Here are five German traffic signs that I found on the web:

+All images are from google search image of "German traffic signs".
+The first 4 signs look normal and regular, while the last one is tricky, because it has some "drawing" on it to partially covering the real sign.
+I intended to include this picture to see how robust the model is.
+It turned out the trained model did not work well on this particular image.

 ![web pic1][image4] ![web pic2][image5] ![web pic3][image6]
 ![web pic4][image7] ![web pic5][image8]